 The first 136 bytes of the shm file are a header.
 The shm header has three main divisions as follows:

 |96..135||Checkpoint Information and Locks|

-Individual fields of the shm header are all unsigned integers in the native byte-order of the host machine.
+Individual fields of the shm header, except for the salt values copied from the WAL header, are unsigned integers in the native byte-order of the host machine.
+The salt values are exact copies from the WAL header and are in whatever byte order is used by the WAL file.
 The size of integers may be 8, 16, 32, or 64 bits.
 A detailed breakout of the individual fields of the shm header follows:

 |0..3||iVersion||The WAL-index format version number.
 Always 3007000.|

 |12||isInit||The "isInit" flag.
 1 when the shm file has been initialized.|